David Pauley: Boston Red Sox

 In 2007, Pauley was rated by Baseball America as the number 26 prospect in the Red Sox farm system.
 Pauley spent the entire 2007 season playing for the Pawtucket Red Sox.
 The Red Sox invited him to spring training in 2008, but sent him back to the minors on March 8, 2008.
-In January 2009, Pauley was designated for assignment in order to make room for the newly signed John Smoltz.
+In January 2009, Pauley was designated for assignment to make room for the newly signed John Smoltz.

 Baltimore Orioles

 On January 19, 2009, Pauley was traded to the Baltimore Orioles for pitcher Randor Bierd.
+He spent the entire season with the Triple-A Norfolk Tides.